Trashpanda70/Pokemon-Game/Text Docs/README.md

     - This is not implemented yet as I upgraded the essentials package and the new version changed battle mechanics meaning the script I had for this now does not work.
 I plan to either find another script or write my own, but there are no guarantees about this feature.
 - Added custom music for Darkrai, Latios/Latias, Galandart, Celebi, The Champion Battle, Team Russia Battles, and more
     - I cannot make music because I simply do not know anything about it, see the credits file for full credits on Music, Sprites, and other game functions/details
-    - On a side note, most music is taken from generations 4 and 5, with some from 6, 7, and 8 (if 8 is sword and shield idk I have one song from there)
+    - On a side note, most music is taken from generations 4,5, and 6, with some from 7 and 8
 - There are items that replace the HMs Rock Smash, Cut, Strength, and (maybe) Fly.
 These items will be available at some point after you get the Gym Badge allowing use of the HM outside of battle.
 These items will not be accessible right away (EX: Cut can be used outside battle after the 1st gym but the item to replace it you will get after beating the 5th gym)
 - Honey trees will not have a waiting time, the encounter will be instant